ktnrg45/vs-code-cython/README.md

 Pull requests should be created under the [Cyright Repository](https://github.com/ktnrg45/cyright).

 **Do Not** submit a pull request in this repo with any submodule changes.

+There is a 'Watch Extension' task to aid in development.
+The language server can be debugged by launching the 'Extension' launch target and then launching the 'Attach Server' target.